MousaviLaleh/Election_Analysis/README.md

 A Colorado Board of Elections employee has given us the following tasks to complete the election audit of a recent local congressional election.
 Since we are asked to automate the whole audit process in order to use for senatorial and local elections, we will use [Python](https://www.python.org/doc/essays/blurb/) for this project.<br/>

 ### Purpose
-We are tasked with reporting the :
+We are tasked with reporting :
 - The voter turnout for each county
 - The percentage of votes from each county out of the total count
 - The county with the highest turnout